-With the school year coming to an inevitable end and students graduating around the world, it seemed appropriate to search our own rich collection for similar coming-of-age moments.
+With the school year coming to an inevitable end and students graduating around the world, it seemed appropriate to search our own rich collection for similar coming of age art pieces. moments.
 The works that follow explore the intersection of youth and adulthood, innocence and experience, vulnerability and fortitude.
 In many ways, they remind us of our own youth and teenage awkwardness, a time full of bravado, exuberance and uncertainty.
 Above all, they do what art does best - appeal to a universal emotion inside us all.

 The Education of Achilles by Auguste-Clément Chrétien

-Chrétien deftly depicts Achilles' coming of age in action - he is transitioning from boy to warrior before our eyes.
+Chrétien deftly depicts Achilles' coming of age in action.
+In this piece of work the artist shows him transitioning from boy to warrior before our eyes.
 Yet, Chrétien also brilliantly juxtaposes the emerging warrior with his wizened teacher.
 Beautifully composed, the two figures are depicted in perfect opposition: young versus old, man versus centaur, light versus dark.
 Indeed, Chrétien proves himself a master of Neoclassical proportion and symmetry, imbuing both figures with a strength and beauty all their own.

 The Familiar Birds by Émile Friant

-One can see how Friant's subject can be read as an ode to the modern woman and a symbol of woman's liberation.
-She is depicted with a blasé urbanity and a playful gaze - and she is contemporary, independent, and unabashedly decadent in a way that appeals to the brazen confidence of every adolescent.
+One can see how Friant's subject can be read as an ode to the modern woman and a symbol of women's liberation.
+In this artwork she is depicted with a blasé urbanity and a playful gaze - and she is contemporary, independent, and unabashedly decadent in a way that appeals to the brazen confidence of every adolescent.

 An Italian Beauty by Tito Conti